openwfm/wrf-fire/README.txt

 this will run the standalone model test.

 SETUP ON A NEW MACHINE

-Tested on linux/ifort and mac/g95.
+Tested on linux/ifort, linux/pgi, and mac/g95.
 Mac will not run optimized or real data, though.
 Ask Jon if you need more architectures to be added to the menu that shows in ./configure.

-You need to install the NETCDF and LAPACK libraries and modify the environment variables accordingly.
+You need to install NETCDF and modify the environment variables accordingly.
 You can make your own copy of env.csh (under a different name) to set up the environment but please do not commit changed env.csh